trip5/EspHome-VFD-Clock/README.md

 ```

 ### Notice Regarding the LGL Studio V16

-Most of the `_16` language filters were made before mapping out the character replacements available.
-I may come back to these and fix them later.
-I'm pretty sure most will not work correctly.

 There is a speaker on GPIO12.
 Alarms may be implemented in a future update.